 Safety evaluation of drugs is a costly, protracted process that requires ~500,000 procedures on rodents, rabbits, dogs and primates in the UK annually.
 Human induced pluripotent stem cell-derived cardiomyocytes (hiPSC-CMs) could provide faster, more accurate safety testing, reducing costs and sparing thousands of animals.
 Because hiPSC-CM are in development, improvements are needed to integrate mature cells into platform(s) that simultaneously report on electrophysiology, calcium and contractility under (patho)physiological load.

-Our unique international consortium comprises academic/SME partners with >50 person-years of expertise with stem cell-derived cardiomyocytes.
+The international consortium led by Prof Chris Denning from the University of Nottingham, comprises academic/SME partners with >50 person-years of expertise with stem cell-derived cardiomyocytes.

-Through effective management, sponsor interaction and an established collaborative network, Phase 2 will further develop 2D, pseudo-3D and 3D platforms using cost-effective hiPSC-CM produced in-house.
+Phase 2 will further develop 2D, pseudo-3D and 3D platforms using cost-effective hiPSC-CMs produced in-house.
 Cell function will be improved via advanced media, flexible substrates and cell mixing.
 Researcher mobility will facilitate exchange of skills in cell engineering, hardware/software design, readouts and analysis, while in-kind contributions of compounds and data from the sponsor will enhance validation.
-We will offer a globally-competitive portfolio of screening platforms.
-Our ready-made consortium will be primed for entry into EU schemes (Horizon2020, IMIs).
-It will bolster existing 3Rs activity that has recently won Dutch (Hugo van Poelgeest; Lef in het Lab) and German (DFG Ursula Händel Tierschutzpreis) animal reduction prizes.

 Full details about this CRACK IT Challenge can be found on the CRACK IT website.